ju-c/ju-c/README.md

 ## About me

-👋 My name is Julien Cortesi.
+👋 My name is Julien.
 I'm a web developer from Montpellier, France.

 ## 🛠️ I use often: